dajmcdon/rtestim/README.md

 <img src="man/figures/README-plot-data-1.png" width="100%" />

-We fit the model and visualize the resulting estimated sequence of
+We fit the model and visualize the resulting estimated sequences of
 $R_t$:

 ``` r